 Is an actor, writer, producer and comic and is part of one of North America’s richest comedy traditions, the Second City.
 As a mainstage cast member of the Second City- Detroit, Rico co-wrote and performed in six revues including “Computer Chips and Salsa,” and “One Nation Undecided.”
 He also directed the Second City-Detroit touring company.
 Rico eventually completed his Second City resume by becoming producer of the Detroit venue.
 The revues he produced include the critically acclaimed revue “Greetings from Viagra Falls,” and Second City-Detroit’s first workshop production, “Blah Blah Sista’ Hood.”
 He was also co-producer of the television series “Film Fest 7 with the Second City.”
 Rico has designed and facilitated workshops in improvisation for over twenty years.

 Sean is a working actor, playwright, and improviser who has been performing for over twenty years.
 As an actor, he has performed on stages from Southern California to Southern Michigan at such theaters as Water Works Theatre, The JET, Planet Ant, and Open Book Theatre.
 He has been seen on many local, regional, and national commercials, including spots for The Red Roof Inn, the state of Michigan’s Click It or Ticket campaign, and Buckeye Communications.
 Sean got his start studying with the Groundlings in Los Angeles and he is proud to be an original member of ComedySportz Detroit.
 He is also an award winning playwright who has had plays produced in New York, Chicago and Detroit.
 Locally his plays have been produced by Magenta Giraffe Theatre, Planet Ant, Assembly Line Theatre Company and Two Muses Theatre as well as numerous community theatres.

 WAYNE DAVID PARKER

-Wayne David Parker has been an actor in the Detroit area for 38 years. he can currently be seen at The Tipping Point Theatre in “Murder at The Howard Johnson’s”. he has been a Voice Over instructor at MAS for nearly a year, and is also currently teaching VO at Madonna University, and Acting at Washtenaw Community College. he is a veteran of over 30 years in Voice Over, and has over 20national campaigns to his credit, most recently, the voice of Pennzoil from 2011 thru May 2013.
+Wayne David Parker has been an actor in the Detroit area for 38 years.
+He has been a Voice Over and Film instructor at MAS since 2014, and is also currently teaching at Wayne State University.
+He is a veteran of over 30 years in Voice Over, and has over 20 national campaigns to his credit, most recently, the voice of Pennzoil from 2011 thru May 2013.
 He has also appeared in 17 feature films, most notably as Da Jimmer in Escanaba in da Moonlight, a role which he originated first in the stage version of the same name.
-He is a stage combat instructor and choreographer and is currently staging fights for “The 3 Musketeers” at Henry Ford Community College, and “Macbeth” at Oakland Community College.
+He is a stage combat instructor and choreographer.
 Wayne teaches VO from an acting viewpoint and enjoys coaching his students thru to a VO demo